Part of System Constraints

 Protective repetition

-Many old patterns continue because they once reduced tension.
+Many old patterns continue because they once reduced tension, increased safety or protected connection.

 Even when they are now limiting.